marcelo-kodaira/home-pathway/README.md

   - **Centralized Error Handling:** Simplifies logging and monitoring of API requests.
 - **Cons:**
   - **Increased Complexity:** Adds extra layers to the architecture, potentially delaying development.
-  - **Development Time:** For a one-week prototype, direct API calls are faster to implement.
+  - **Development Time:** For a scoped test project, direct API calls are the best approach.
   - **Scope Consideration:** Given the limited scope and prototype nature of this project, direct integration was prioritized.

 ### Rate Limiting